 Photos: Darren Bell

-Thérèse Raquin is on at Finborough Theatre until 19th April 2014, for further information or to book visit here.
+Thérèse Raquin is on at Finborough Theatre until 19th April 2014.
+For further information or to book visit the theatre’s website here.